Creative Marketing & Social Media For Artists With Kat from Create! Magazine

 As an artist, you know how to create art.
 It’s the other stuff- the nitty-gritty backend work – that poses a challenge.

 That’s right: we’re talking about creative marketing and social media, two of the most important tools available to artists outside of your studio skills.
-Some artists make transitioning online success to real-time sales, but what’s that process like and is it really as easy as they make things look?
+Some artists make transitioning online success to real-time sales look easy, but what’s that process really like?

 When it comes to supporting artists through their journey as creative professionals on a grassroots level, few publications get more personal than Create!
 Magazine.
 Founded by artist, writer, curator and entrepreneur Ekaterina Popova, Create! is an independent contemporary art magazine highlighting the work of artists, makers, and creative entrepreneurs.